 A portion of the café is for dining, while another is available for tea and cake.
 I enjoyed a piece of Banana Bread with a pot of tea.
 There are a few tables and chairs outside which a lovely place is to sit in the summer.

 Garden Museum Information

 For more information visit the Garden Museum Website.
 The address is 5 Lambeth Palace Road, London SE1 7LB.
 You will find it next to Lambeth Palace opposite The Houses of Parliament.
 It is right near the River Thames so you can stroll along the banks afterwards.
 The closest stations are Vauxhall, Westminster and Lambeth North.
-The opening hours are 10.30-5pm Sunday to Friday and 10.30am-4pm on Saturday.
-They are closed the first Monday of every month.
+The opening hours are 10.30 am until 5 pm Sunday to Friday and 10.30 am until 4 pm on Saturday.
+They are closed on the first Monday of every month.

 The price is £10 (to view the museum and tower) for adults with concessions for seniors, students and families.
 It is free for kids under 6 years old.
 If you just want to walk up the tower it is £3 for adults, free for anyone under the age of 18.

 St Mary’s Gardens is a pretty green space with trees, shrubs, plants and flowers.
 There are benches to sit down on and a fountain in the middle.
 It’s a wonderful spot to stop off at if you are passing by.
 Enjoy your visit.